FloomLtd/floom-technical-challenge/README.md

 Mapping Table Flower to Cultivar

 | Flower | Cultivar |
 | --- | --- |
 | Red Rose | Red Rose Naomi |
 | | Red Rose Avalanche |
 | Red Ranunculus | Ran su Firenze |

+### Overall Task

+We need a **Product List** page that shows a list of products associated with a florist.

+We also need a **Product Detail** page that lists the flowers associated with a specific product

 ### Subtask 1 (data model design)